Thank you! (We’re funded)

 Moving forward, we’ll work with an amazing group of clients on further improving our technology.
 Backed by ENGIE Technical Services and UNIIQ, who support our journey and share our vision that in maintenance, reliability is key, we feel that we are in an excellent position to improve operational reliability at a lower cost.
 Most important, however, is that our team is eager, capable and driven to build great products.

 When we started this venture, we believed that the maintenance domain offered great opportunities for innovative initiatives.
-We observed how deploying A.I. on time-series data would allow maintenance professionals to focus on what matters: failing equipment.
-Inspired by Clayton Christensen’s “Jobs to be Done” we believe that maintenance professionals first and foremost must ensure that equipment runs.
-This, of course, is not an easy task – with technological advances improving quality, speed and a host of other desirable attributes, machines are becoming increasingly more difficult to service.
+We observed how deploying AI on time-series data would enable maintenance professionals to focus on what matters: failing equipment.
+Inspired by Clayton Christensen’s theory of “jobs to be done,” we believe that maintenance professionals first and foremost must ensure that equipment runs.
+This, of course, is not an easy task—with technological advances improving quality, speed and a host of other desirable attributes, machines are becoming increasingly more difficult to service.
 What’s more, the 24-hour economy, LEAN programs and ever-increasing competition mean that there is less time to perform maintenance tasks.
 Shrinking budgets and shrinking staff add insult to injury.
 All this results in a world where fewer staff members have less time to maintain increasingly complex equipment.
 What’s needed is a solution that empowers maintenance professionals to spend time on failing equipment, not checking up on healthy machines.

-When it comes to condition monitoring, the best results are achieved when working with (sufficiently) high frequency data, usually related to vibration, current or pressure or a combination of those.
+When it comes to condition monitoring, the best results are achieved when working with (sufficiently) high-frequency data, usually related to vibration, current, pressure or a combination of these.
 The challenge here is that this type of data is very often not available at all, yet it is required in order to facilitate rapid learning cycles and timely warnings for upcoming failure.
 As algorithms learn from examples, we’ve found that we must create those examples ourselves.
-What’s more, it is important to scale.
+What’s more, it’s important to scale.
 More examples of both healthy and unhealthy data patterns improve the reliability of our algorithms.
 More examples require many sensors to be deployed.
 And for that to happen, clients must accept large scale deployments of our sensor on their turf.
 We are truly grateful that ENGIE, Strukton Rail and Worksphere, the Kaak Group, Inteqnion, the City of Rotterdam, Sitech, Royal Wagenborg, Tata Steel and several others have offered us the opportunity to perfect our craft.
 We plan to repay their trust by offering meaningful insight into when and why equipment fails.